-Each of the challenge teams’ prototypes proved successful – and led to some profound learning for the library involved.
-In particular, the work challenged assumptions of how libraries can partner with organisations without falling into colonial practices, that seek to understand but end up appropriating learning, insight and practices from communities.
+Each of the challenge teams’ prototypes proved successful – and led to some profound learning for the library.
+In particular, the work challenged assumptions of how libraries can partner with organisations without falling into colonial practices, which seek to understand but end up appropriating learning, insight and practices from communities.

 All three challenge teams plan to continue their work in alternative ways of archival and documentation, questioning the visibility of queer communities through their work and the content supplied via the library.

 Queer librarian Debbie Wallace said: “Queering the library was a very inspiring project for us.
 We learned a lot, especially in the area of community work.”